Subaru Park: Construction

 Major League Soccer (MLS) had been interested in entering the Philadelphia market for several years, with many promises of a team by Commissioner Don Garber, as evidenced by his statement, "It's not a matter of if but when Philadelphia gets a team."
 Initially, Major League Soccer was interested in a site in the borough of Bristol, about 23 mi north of Center City Philadelphia.
-Those plans never came to fruition.
+The plans never came to fruition, however.
 Rowan University later provided plans for a soccer stadium near its Glassboro, New Jersey campus, but funding from the state of New Jersey fell through in 2006.

-In late 2006, a group of investors led by longtime MLS executive Nick Sakiewicz initiated the planning for a soccer-specific stadium in the city of Chester after the funding for the Rowan project failed to pass the New Jersey legislature.
+In late 2006, a group of investors led by longtime MLS executive Nick Sakiewicz initiated the planning for a soccer-specific stadium in Chester after the funding for the Rowan project failed to pass the New Jersey legislature.
 After many months of negotiations, Delaware County politicians announced their approval of funding for the stadium in October 2007.
 Delaware County owns the land and the stadium itself, while the team owns the naming rights based on their approval of a 30-year lease.
 The newly formed Delaware County Sports Authority pays the county's share of $30 million through taxes from the Harrah's Chester harness racing track and casino.
 An additional $80 million was contributed by private investors.

-On January 31, 2008, then Pennsylvania governor Ed Rendell and Pennsylvania Senate Majority Leader Dominic Pileggi unveiled a combined soccer stadium and economic revitalization package for the city of Chester. $25 million was allocated to the construction of the stadium, with an additional $7 million towards a two-phase project composed of 186 townhouses, 25 apartments, 335000 sqft of office space, a 200000 sqft convention center, more than 20000 sqft of retail space, and a parking structure to house 1,350 cars.
+On January 31, 2008, Pennsylvania's state government unveiled a combined soccer stadium and economic revitalization package for Chester. $25 million was allocated to the construction of the stadium, with an additional $7 million towards a two-phase project composed of 186 townhouses, 25 apartments, 335000 sqft of office space, a 200000 sqft convention center, more than 20000 sqft of retail space, and a parking structure to house 1,350 cars.
 In phase two, another 200 apartments will be built, along with 100000 sqft of office space and 22000 sqft of retail space.

-The Environmental Protection Agency (EPA) worked with the city of Chester to ensure that construction activities did not impact the nearby parking facility which had been the site of the Wade Dump, a previously polluted Superfund site.
+The Environmental Protection Agency (EPA) worked with the city to ensure that construction activities did not impact the nearby parking facility, which had been the site of the Wade Dump, a previously polluted Superfund site.